USS JIMMY CARTER SSN 23

 June 3, USS Jimmy Carter moored at Pier 3, Puget Sound Naval Shipyard in Bremerton for a Drydocking Phased Maintenance Availability (DPMA); Entered the Dry Dock #5 on June 6; Undocked in August 2014; Underway for sea trials in early September.

 October 30, USS Jimmy Carter made a brief stop off Naval Base Point Loma in San Diego, Calif., for personnel transfer; Brief stop off NB Point Loma again on Nov.
 6.

 January 23, 2015 The Jimmy Carter departed Naval Base Kitsap-Bangor for a routine training; Brief stop off NB Point Loma for personnel transfer on Feb.
 24 and 26th; Returned home on March ?.

 May 29, Cmdr.
 Melvin R. Smith, Jr., relieved Cmdr.
 Brian P. Elkowitz as CO of the USS Jimmy Carter during a change-of-command ceremony at Naval Base Kitsap-Bangor's Deterrent Park.

 September 19, SSN 23 moored at Kilo Pier, Naval Air Station North Island in San Diego for a 12-day port call; Returned home on Oct.
 13.

 December 13, USS Jimmy Carter recently moored at Kilo Pier, NAS North Island for a brief port call.

-February 11, 2016 The Jimmy Carter made a brief stop off Naval Base Point Loma in San Diego for personnel transfer; Brief stop off NB Point Loma again on March 9.
+February 11, 2016 The Jimmy Carter made a brief stop off Naval Base Point Loma in San Diego for personnel transfer; Brief stop off NB Point Loma again on March 9 and March 14.

 October 8, USS Jimmy Carter departed Service Pier, Naval Base Kitsap-Bangor.